-This page provides an introduction to atrial rhythms and links to training materials on this website.
+This page provides an introduction to atrial rhythms and links to our EKG interpretation courses and drills.

 - Atrial Fibrillation (afib)